Azfar731/react-infinite-carousel-package/README.md

 However, if you need more control over the responsive behavior, you can use the `responsiveClones` prop.
 This prop accepts an array of breakpoint configurations, where each configuration object has two properties:

 - `breakpoint`: The maximum width in pixels for this configuration to apply
-- `num_of_copies`: Number of copies to display at this breakpoint
+- `numOfCopies`: Base number of copies to display at this breakpoint.
+The actual number of clones will be doubled (e.g., if set to 3, total clones will be 6)

 Configurations are evaluated from smallest to largest breakpoint.
 The first rule whose breakpoint is greater than or equal to the current viewport width is applied.

-If neither `responsiveClones` nor `num_of_copies` is provided, the carousel will use its automatic calculation mode to determine the optimal number of copies needed to fill the viewport.
+If neither `responsiveClones` nor `numOfCopies` is provided, the carousel will use its automatic calculation mode to determine the optimal number of copies needed to fill the viewport.

 ## License